 Do political tensions harm economic relations?
 Theories claim that trade prevents war and political relations motivate trade, but less is known about whether smaller shifts in political relations impact economic exchange.
 Looking at two major economies, we show that negative events have not hurt U.S. or Japanese trade or investment flows.
 We then examine specific incidents of tensions in U.S.-French and Sino-Japanese relations over the past decade --two case pairs that allow us to compare varying levels of political tension given high existing economic interdependence and different alliance relations.
 Aggregate economic flows and high salience sectors like wine and autos are unaffected by the deterioration of political relations.
 In an era of globalization, actors lack incentives to link political and economic relations.
 We argue that sunk costs in existing trade and investment make governments, firms, and consumers unlikely to change their behavior in response to political disputes.

-Hard times give rise to greater demand for protection and international trade rules include provisions that allow for raising barriers to aid industries when they suffer economic injury.
-Yet trade barriers could worsen economic conditions and simultaneous use of flexibility measures in the trade rules would undermine the entire system.
+Hard times give rise to greater demand for protection.
+International trade rules include provisions that allow for raising barriers to aid industries when they suffer economic injury.
+Yet widespread use of flexibility measures may undermine the trade system and worsen economic conditions.
 How do states balance these conflicting pressures?
-This article assesses the effect of crises on cooperation in trade, by looking at whether the prospect of a spiral of protectionism leads to restraint by states.
-Our contribution is to analyze variation among crises in terms of their prevalence among countries.
-We hypothesize that governments impose less protectionism during economic crisis when their economic troubles are widespread than when a country faces crisis in isolation.
-The lesson of Smoot-Hawley and coordination through international economic institutions represent mechanisms of informal governance as countries choose not to exercise legal rights.
-Empirical evidence from analysis of industry level data on protection measures for the period from 1997 to 2009 provides support for our claim that under conditions of shared hard times, states exercise strategic self-restraint to avoid beggar-thy-neighbor policies.
+This article assesses the effect of crises on cooperation in trade.
+We hypothesize that governments impose less protectionism during economic crisis when economic troubles are widespread across countries than when they face crisis in isolation.
+The lesson of Smoot-Hawley and coordination through international economic institutions represent mechanisms of informal governance that encourage cooperation to avoid a spiral of protectionism.
+Analysis of industry level data on protection measures for the period from 1996 to 2011 provides support for our claim that under conditions of shared hard times, states exercise strategic self-restraint to avoid beggar-thy-neighbor policies.

 In the context of overlapping bilateral, regional, and multilateral trade agreements, states face a wide array of options for market opening strategies.
 This paper examines why states choose to adjudicate some trade disputes in the WTO dispute settlement process while negotiating or ignoring others.
 It then compares outcomes given the choice among alternative strategies.
 I argue that governments use choice of negotiation forum to signal commitment to resolve a dispute.
 This choice provides information that contributes to settlement by reducing uncertainty about government resolve to defend or challenge a given trade barrier.
 The argument is tested with statistical analysis of an original dataset of potential trade disputes coded from U.S. government reports on foreign trade barriers.
 Evidence shows that U.S. selection of WTO disputes follows a political logic favoring industries that are highly mobilized in the United States and where there is strong support for protection by the foreign trade partner.
 Taking into account the factors that push politicized cases into WTO adjudication, the legal forum is shown to be effective to resolve trade conflict in terms of policy change and dispute duration.